Closures, scope, hoisting, the JS object model, and more.

 Your site was an invaluable resource and really helped me develop the iterative algorithmic problem solving skills big tech companies & startups are looking for.
 Great case of quality over quantity.

 I used a number of resources to help prep for the coding interviews but Interview Cake stood out as by far and away the most useful.
 I owe you a massive debt of thanks

 Your site was really indispensable for the Google/Amazon interview process.
 I've recommended your site to everyone I know that wants to become both a better programmer and a better interviewer.
 Great work.

 I got offers from 7/8 of the companies at which I interviewed.
 After not going through a formal interview process in nearly a decade, your site really helped build my confidence.
 You're a hero, Parker ;)

 Your website was so helpful that I didn't just receive an offer from Google, I also received a competing offer from Amazon.

-Luna got the job at Google:
+Luna got the job at Apple:

 I wish I had known about this website back when I was in algorithms class in college.
 This made me finally understand a number of concepts that had eluded me for years.

 Right now I have an offer from Microsoft and I'm still in the interview process with Google and LinkedIn.
 Life is pretty good, and I owe so much of that to Interview Cake.